Line graphs of simplicial complexes

 \section{Acknowledgements}

-The author is grateful to Joseph Doolittle who pointed out an error in the statement of Theorem \ref{chordal} in a previous version of the paper and suggested Example \ref{counterex}.
-The author also thanks Margaret Bayer for pointing out that line graphs of simplicial complexes have been studied in several other places as facet-ridge incident graphs.
+The author thanks Margaret Bayer for pointing out that line graphs of simplicial complexes have been studied in several other places as facet-ridge incident graphs.
+The author is grateful to the anonymous reviewer who proposed the graphs from Examples \ref{expart} and \ref{Chordal} and made several suggestions.